sagemath/trac_to_gh/Issue 5776.md

 # Issue 5776: sage-location ought to rewrite loads of files in $SAGE_LOCAL/bin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5776

 Original creator: mabshoff